Professor of Classical Studies; Department Chair

 Affiliated with Department of World Languages & Literatures

-I am passionate about teaching, and in 2016 I won the Gitner Award for Distinguished Teaching in the College of Arts and Sciences [link here].
-Here at BU, I teach courses in Roman cultural history (“The World of Rome”, “The History of Medicine in Greece and Rome”), intermediate and advanced courses in Latin language and literature, and in the Core Curriculum (“Late Antiquity and the Medieval World”).
-I also direct graduate admissions for the department, and welcome any inquiries.
-I love to work with students who share my enthusiasms, so if you have an interest in Latin poetry, Imperial or Late Antique Roman culture and society, or the metamorphosis of ancient literature in later periods, please feel free to write to me.
+Professor Uden is passionate about teaching, and in 2016 he won the Gitner Award for Distinguished Teaching in the College of Arts and Sciences [link here].
+At Boston University he teaches courses in Roman cultural history (“The World of Rome”, “The History of Medicine in Greece and Rome”), intermediate and advanced Latin language and literature, and in the Core Curriculum (“Late Antiquity and the Medieval World”).
+He has delivered public talks at BU on various aspects of daily life in ancient Rome, and has lectured in the Core on Homer and Virgil.
+He welcomes inquiries from prospective students relating to his interests or about the graduate program in Classical Studies.

 The Invisible Satirist: Juvenal and Second-Century Rome (Oxford University Press, 2015)